medusalix/xone/README.md

 ### Input issues

-You can use `evtest` to check if your input devices are working correctly.
+You can use `evtest` and `fftest` to check the input and force feedback functionality of your devices.

 ### Other problems